 One way to see the original version of Android without any customizations is to look for AndroidOne devices, which are manufactured by several different vendors and are known for being affordable.

 When compared to other Android customizations such as Samsung's TouchWiz theme, the MIUI experience may feel different as it has its own distinct design and appearance.
 This is because each manufacturer puts their own "touch" on the operating system they use.

-MIUI itself is built using the programming languages Java, C and C++, the monolithic kernel type, where the kernel is a modified version of the Linux kernel.
-MIUI is licensed under the GNU General Public License v3, as well as the Apache 2.0 license.
+MIUI is built using Java, C and C++ programming languages and uses a monolithic kernel, which is a modified version of the Linux kernel.
+The software is licensed under the GNU General Public License v3 and the Apache 2.0 license.
 The source code of the entire system is open-source, which makes it possible for any developer to access it and make any changes they see fit.

 One of the great features of MIUI is its aesthetics, by providing a wide range of themes that users can choose to personalize the look of their devices.
 Also, MIUI comes with many additional features that are not present on stock android, such as dual apps, second space, and several privacy features.

 One of the most notable features of MIUI is its built-in theme editor, which allows users to customize the look of their devices by creating their own themes.
 This feature allows even novice users to create professional-looking themes, which can be shared with other users as well.